iotaledger/hornet/docs/post_installation/peering.md

 #### Finding neighbors

-Join the official IOTA Discord server and join the `#fullnodes` channel and describe your node location (Europe / Germany / Asia, etc.) with your allocated HW resources and ask for neighbors.
+Join the official IOTA Discord server and join the `#nodesharing` channel and describe your node location (Europe / Germany / Asia, etc.) with your allocated HW resources and ask for neighbors.
 Do not publicly disclose your node `multiaddr` to all readers but wait for an individual direct chat.